 In April of 2015, John and I began working for an employer that does not offer any 401k contributions or matching, but we are earning employee stock options (worth a minimal amount now and probably not ever a substantial factor.)

 We both recognize we are blessed with well-paying jobs and so we do all that we can to make the most of those earnings.
-We save a considerable amount – maxing 401k contributions ($24k for John/$18k for me) and Roth contributions ($6,500 him/ $5,500 me) first and then also invest in taxable accounts.
+We save a considerable amount – maxing pre-tax contributions first and then also invest in taxable accounts.

 Our spending is on things we deem necessary with an occasional treat, and we donate to charities we believe in.
 We don’t spend on mere wants now because we desire financial independence more.